Invasion of Privacy: False Light

 - The impressions they create about the defendant are also true

 Again, check the law in your jurisdiction or consult with a lawyer for specifics.

 Next Steps: Get More Legal Information

 Do you believe you have a claim against another person for depicting you in a false light?
-If you want to learn more about the law against invasion of privacy torts such as false light, your best bet is to speak with a qualified attorney who can explain the law to you and help you file your case, should you need to go to court.
+If you want to learn more about invasion of privacy torts such as false light, your best bet is to speak with a qualified attorney.
+They can explain the law to you and help you file your case, should you need to go to court.
 You can learn more from an experienced personal injury attorney in your area.